-In an effort to provide more opportunities to enjoy our parks, Lake Metroparks expanded its camping opportunities to include tent camping so campers may experience unique natural features and the great outdoors.
-Staff created sites to highlight different natural resources, thus providing a variety of camping experiences.
+In an effort to provide more opportunities to enjoy our parks, Lake Metroparks offers tent camping so campers may experience unique natural features and the great outdoors.

-These opportunities offer a “rustic” experience for small groups of up to eight people staying in tents.
+The campsites provide a “rustic” experience for small groups of up to eight people staying in tents.
 Campers must hike or paddle to the campsites.
-The sites are set back from the developed areas of the parks from about .25-mile to more than a mile.
+The sites are set back from the developed areas of the parks from about 1/4-mile to more than a mile.
 Each location is different, and there is only one campsite per park to provide a quiet, intimate natural experience—much different than crowded campgrounds.
+Baker Road, Hidden Lake,

 Reservations are required.